Getting Started

 Prerequisites

-- Mac (M1 or later recommended), always-on
+- Mac with Apple Silicon (M1 or later), always-on

 - macOS Sequoia (15) or later